 ExpressVPN will terminate your internet connection should the VPN service be interrupted for whatever reason.
 This is a critically important function for folks like torrenters, who never want to run the risk of exposing their true IP address.3

-Did You Know: Another great VPN with lots of unique features is Hide My Ass VPN (pardon my language), otherwise known as HMA.
+Did You Know: Another great VPN with lots of unique features is HMA VPN (pardon my language), otherwise known as HMA.
 While it’s not as easy to use as ExpressVPN, you might like their affordable plans.
 Check out our guide on HMA’s pricing and packages.

 As you can see, ExpressVPN packs in a lot of power for the price.
 Are they for everyone?
 No, probably not.
 There are certainly cheaper options out there, and ones that feature more highly specialized purposes.
 However, two thoughts on that.